nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation**

 This function lists all Nurse Schedule objects, sorted by earliest added Nurse ID, then sorted by earliest date.
 Data input is first checked to ensure validity.
 Any invalid input detected will result in an Exception thrown and command aborted.
-After validation, a NurseScheduleList Command object is created.
-NurseScheduleList command object will be executed to iterate through the arraylist of Nurse Schedule objects.
+After validation, a NurseScheduleListCommand object is created.
+NurseScheduleListCommand object will be executed to iterate through the arraylist of Nurse Schedule objects.
 Nurse Schedule Objects will then be displayed.

 Invalid Inputs include: